jiazhen-rong/scmtVT/README.md

 ### Overview
 This GitHub contains the beta version of the Single Cell Mitochondrial Variant Test (scmtVT) package.<br/> It implements a zero-inflated beta-binomial (ZIBB) test to identify cells that are significant for a given variant of interest in scRNA-seq with mitochondrial enrichment data.

-All the results in the paper is based on beta version 0.0.0.9.
+All the results in the paper is based on the original version v1.0.0.

 ### Updates 2025-08-20